 It is somewhat unusual as a dish in that each ingredient is cooked individually and then served together which aids the pick-and-mix approach to choosing exactly what you want.
 The ingredients are mostly either fried or grilled (broiled), if cooked at home, generally a combination of the two if you run out of frying-pan space.
 If ordered as a meal, you will usually be offered a full choice over exactly what ingredients you want.
 It will always be offered with tea and is best served with tea which cuts through the fat of some ingredients and prepares your palate for the next taste sensation, coffee is just wrong, but we won't think ill of you if you prefer it.
 Subtle it isn't, but it is enormously satisfying.

-A Full English Breakfast should always have bacon or sausages, preferably both, but either will do alone if you are short of the other or not so keen, there should also be eggs and bread of some sort.
+There should always be bacon or sausages, preferably both, but either will do alone if you are short of the other or not so keen, there should also be eggs and bread of some sort.
 Beyond that it is a matter of personal preference, though I would suggest some degree of restraint, it is all too easy to pile absolutely everything onto your plate and end up feeling you over did it.
 One of my favourite versions is two or three excellent local sausages, 2 fried eggs, toast and tea.
 There are many strongly held opinions on what does and doesn't belong on the plate.

 The key to the best fry up is in the quality of the ingredients.
 As they are eaten individually with little else to detract from their own qualities, there is nowhere for second rate ingredients to hide.
 Locally sourced is best, they will be produced in smaller quantities and the fact they are not being transported large distances means that they are good enough for the people who live nearby to buy all of the production.
 So rather than trying to source chef recommendations (that will be local to that chef) look out for breakfast menus that make a point of featuring the produce near to where you are.